top of page

 4. Perform As Often As You Can - We all get nervous performing magic!
 The more time you spend performing, the easier and more polished you become.

 5. Repeat - Keep at it!!!
-The difference between a good magician and a great magician is the amount of time you dedicate to performing and improving.
+The difference between a good magician and a great magician is how much time you dedicate to performing and improving.

 A magician practices hours to learn complicated moves that an audience will never see!
 So, how do magicians become magicians?
-The obvious answer is that after hours of practicing magic, they start performing magic tricks.
+The obvious answer is that they perform magic tricks after hours of practicing magic.

 Let's talk about the first step, learning new magic tricks.